cadbox1/prawn-stack/README.md

 ### Done.

+- Moved setup the api and frontend in docker-compose.
+It's a bit slow though.
 - Setup flyway for database migrations.
 - Setup a NAT Instance to save on PrivateLink costs and allow internet access for Lambdas.
 - Document the inspirations for this project.